 Since the construction of the Chrysalis, a hallmark of the program has been the Escapists, each hosting their own solo show in the Franklin Gallery.
 That means that beginning in 2015 with the Class of Gonzalez, Poteete, and Tarbox, the Escapists had free use of their own Personal Artist Studios (“Goehausen,” “Jennings” and “Patriarca”) for the entire year plus exclusive show space in the Franklin Gallery.
 Unlike a traditional art gallery where an artist delivers his or her paintings to the gallery for the unveiling, with the Escapist Program, the Escapist Artist is responsible for every detail of their solo show: invitations, theme, marketing, collector calls, ambiance, pricing, lighting, price negotiation, collector follow-ups and much more.
-It is a tremendous learning lesson for their future career as a self-sufficient artist.
-Each step of the way, they are coached and supported by their mentors John and Ryan.
+It is a tremendous learning lesson for their future career as self-sufficient artists.
+Each step of the way, they are coached and supported by their mentor John.

 Top patrons of Art Launch are members of an elite group called The Monarch Society.
 The Monarch Society has a private preview at the gallery with each Escapist on the evening prior to their solo exhibition unveiling.
-During this evening, the Escapist is interviewed by Ryan Lindsay and has Q&A with the small group in attendance.
+During this evening, the Escapist is interviewed and has Q&A with the small group in attendance.
 Next, the Escapist leads the Monarch Society into the Chrysalis.
 They go into great detail about a few of their art pieces: inspiration, technique, media, any challenges, and communication goal, if any.
-Lindsay has practiced with the Escapist for weeks in advance of this very special occasion.
-What began as a benefit of being an Art Launch top donor has indeed involved into priceless training for the artist to communicate about themselves and their artwork in a public forum.
+The Escapists have practiced for weeks in advance of this very special occasion.
+What began as a benefit of being an Art Launch top donor has indeed evolved into priceless training for the artist to communicate about themselves and their artwork in a public forum.

 Since its inception, being selected as an Escapist Artist in John Ross Palmer’s Escapist Mentorship Program is entirely free.
-Besides a nominal cost to apply, there is no fee whatsoever for the hours and hours Palmer and his husband Ryan Lindsay pour into the program.
-The “heart” of the Escapist Mentorship Program is the individualized coaching and mentoring that Palmer and Lindsay give to each Escapist–outside of the assignments.
+Besides a nominal cost to apply, there is no fee whatsoever for the hours and hours Palmer pours into the program.
+The “heart” of the Escapist Mentorship Program is the individualized coaching and mentoring that Palmer gives to each Escapist–outside of the assignments.
 Escapists call for personal meetings…and they get them.
-Palmer and Lindsay don’t “force” an Escapist to meet–the artist gets from the program exactly what they put into it.
+Palmer doesn’t “force” an Escapist to meet–the artist gets from the program exactly what they put into it.

 To become an Escapist Artist, the individual must complete-in-full the written application released on this page in the Fall of each year.
 For all timely-submitted and complete applications, a four or five-person jury then scores the applications on a point system.
 (Artist John Ross Palmer is therefore only a fraction of the voting power and retains no personal selection or veto power.)
 A separate jury scores the Finalists for the interview phase without a review of the written applications.
 The highest combined scores from the written and interview phases determine the next Escapist class.
 Beginning with the 2017 Class, the application for the Escapist Mentorship Program has been online through Submittable.

 John coaches the artists not only on evolving their art technique–but also on how to promote their art, retain exclusivity, have savvy business salesmanship, and overall personal and professional confidence.
-John Ross Palmer’s business partner and husband, attorney Ryan Lindsay, is highly involved too.
-He meets with the Escapists at their discretion to coach them on effective marketing, running a small business, the advantages of sharing your art online, and how to improve their website design.
 Unlike many other artists concerned with the competition, John Ross Palmer sees the inherent benefit of elevating all artists to add power to the profession.